 Why My iPhone Keeps Restarting

 iPhone random restarting is a common issue for Apple users.
-In general, this error mainly happen with old Apple devices, however, it also appears on new iPhone sometimes.
+In general, this error mainly happens with old Apple devices, however, it also appears on new iPhones sometimes.

 Your iPhone may keep restarting or crashing in these circumstances:

 - Charge the iPhone when plugging a headphone into the device.